EesunMoon/On-device_Multimodal_ER/README.md

 ## 🔍 Project Summary

 As part of a government agency project, I led the development of an **on-device multimodal emotion recognition system** on NPUs (Neural Processing Units).
-The project focused on optimizing real-time AI applications for **low latency** and **power efficiency**, addressing constraints typical of edge systems, such as limited model size and computational resources.
+The project focused on optimizing real-time AI applications for **high emotion classification accuracy**, **low latency**, and **power efficiency**, addressing constraints typical of edge systems, such as limited model size and computational resources.

 ### Objectives
 1. **Enhancing emotion recognition performance** by leveraging multimodal data sources, including: